aadarsharma/Transafer/README.md

 ### 4. Transactions
 ![Transactions Page](./images/3.png)

 - **Description:** The transactions page provides users with a detailed list of all their transactions.
-Users can see the date, time, and amount of each transaction, as well as the status (completed, pending, etc.).
+Users can see the date and amount of each transaction.

 ### 5. P2P Transfer
 ![Filter Search](./images/4.png)